EarlJr53/data-science-SP2023/challenges/c04-gapminder-assignment.md

 - Taking the boxplot instead of the violin gives a somewhat better view of the data, but the outlier still makes the rest of the plot difficult to understand.
-- By utilizing `coord_cartesian` to limit the y axis, I cut out the one extreme outlier and the rest of the data looks much more reasonable.
+- By utilizing `scale_y_log10` to put the y axis on a log scale, the one extreme outlier no longer makes the rest of the plot unreadable.

 ### **q3** You should have found *at least* three outliers in q2 (but possibly many more!).
 Identify those outliers (figure out which countries they are).